Chapter 10 : Determination

 Harry took a seat next to Ron and Neville, and Hermione came rushing into the room to sit in front of him as the second bell rang, signalling the start of lesson.

-‘As you might have noticed,’ Professor Flitwick’s high voice squeaked from his place atop a pile of textbooks on his desk, ‘we have all four houses together for this lesson.
+‘As you will have noticed,’ Professor Flitwick’s high voice squeaked from his place atop a pile of textbooks next his desk, ‘we have all four houses together for this lesson.
 As it is your sixth year and there are fewer of you moving forward in Charms, it only seemed appropriate.
-Now today we will be reviewing our O.W.L. charms before going over our first term schedule.’
+Now today we will be reviewing our O.W.L. charms briefly before going over our first term schedule.’

 Harry partnered with Hermione, and Ron with Neville, while they practiced their old summoning and banishing charms.
 Halfway through the lesson a large pillow whipped across the room and smacked Neville square in the face so hard that he was knocked backward onto the floor.
 Malfoy and Pansy Parkinson were laughing hysterically from their spot at the back of the room, having obviously sent the projectile.

-‘Maybe next time you won’t forget to look at what you’re doing, idiot!’
+‘Maybe next time you won’t forget to look at what you’re doing, imbecile!’
 Malfoy called at him.
-Professor Flitwick did not notice the disturbance, as he was busy helping Ernie pick up a pile of books that Hannah abbot had just knocked to the floor by reducing their shelves to matchsticks.
+Professor Flitwick had not noticed the disturbance, as he was busy helping Ernie pick up a pile of books that Hannah Abbot had just knocked to the floor by reducing their shelves to matchsticks.

-By the end of the lesson, Harry felt as though he had wasted the last hour on things that he knew he could do perfectly.
-The bell sounded and the entire classroom replaced their practice equipment before collecting their bags and heading for their next class.
-The four Gryffindor friends walked down the third floor corridor, passing the humpbacked witch and laughing about what had happened in their first Charms lesson.
+By the end of the lesson, Harry felt as though he had wasted the last hour on things that he could do perfectly.
+The bell sounded and the four Gryffindor friends walked down the third floor corridor, passing the humpbacked witch and laughing about what had happened in their first Charms lesson.

 ‘It was nothing,’ Neville said blushing and shrugging his shoulders.
 ‘Besides, I’ve been dying to do that for ages.’